 defy the "worm of time," a favorite Kemptonian expression.

 He wrote in my book, "For Dennis. friend of the friendless," a compliment I treasure.
 He once wrote to me that I had saved him "from the ashbins of history."
 I donít have a clue what he means but I know that like many of us who earn our living in the papers and who have been thrown over the side from time to time, the ashbins are always there.

-bbbbank," Homer Bigart remarked when a note posted on the late and
+pppppplace were a bbbbank," Homer Bigart remarked when a note posted on

 In July of last year, they rolled out the ashbins once more, this time at New York Newsday.
 Thank God, Kempton survived, but the editors cut him back from four columns a week to two and stuck him in the editorial pages.
 Kempton, of course, was unhappy about this, just the way Cecil Fielder moped when Darryl Strawberry started the first game of the post-season baseball series.
 Kempton believes that "the more times you get to the plate, the more hits you get."